apigear-io/apigear-docs/content/en/objectapi/core.md

 There exists a set of files where each file represents an API module.
 Ideally, the file name matches the module name.
 Other files can be added which contain meta information for the API modules.
 They allow to inject additional information which is not relevant or available during API definitions.

-- `*.oapi.yaml` | `*.oapi.yml` | `*.oapi.json` - ObjectAPI document
+- `*.module.yaml` | `*.module.json` - InterfaceAPI document
-- `*.oapi.meta.yaml` | `*.oapi.meta.yml` | `*.oapi.meta.json` - ObjectAPI meta information injected into the relevant APIs.
+- `*.module.meta.yaml` | `*.module.meta.json` - InterfaceAPI meta information injected into the relevant APIs.

-So if a module is name `org.example` the ObjectAPI document should be called `org.example.oapi.yml`
+So if a module is name `org.example` the InterfaceAPI document should be called `org.example.module.yaml`

 ## Data Types

-In the ObjectAPI specification data types are used in many locations.
-Properties, Operations, Operation Parameters, Signal Parameters or Structures.
+In the InterfaceAPI specification data types are used in many locations.
+State, Method return types and parameters, signal parameters or structures.

 Data fields are added at the same level to describe the data name and type.
-For example for properties, these are:
+For example for the interface properties, these are:

 ```yaml
 properties: